containers/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

 # Testing
 From a Remote Client (NOT located withing the same LAN, try to use 4G/LTE Connectivity otherwise) test that Connectivity is working.

+It is reccomended to test against something like `traefik/whoami` Application (as described in this Tutorial's `compose.yml` File), which can display many Parameters, including HTTP and especially X-Forwarded-For Headers.

 IPv6 Test
 ```
 curl --vvv -6 application01.MYDOMAIN.TLD